Xun-Yang/Causal_Video_Moment_Retrieval/README.md

   year={2021}
 }
 ```
 We appreciate the optimized 2D-Tan repository https://github.com/ChenJoya/2dtan.
 We use some codes from the optimized 2D-Tan repository to implement our work.
-Thanks.
 Please also cite their paper if you use the codes.